JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 ### Jobtech-Taxonomy
-If you need help finding the official names for occupations, skills, or geografic place check out or API for taxonomy
+If you need help finding the official names for occupations, skills, or geografic place check out or [API for taxonomy](https://www.jobtechdev.se/).

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-We wont attempt to explain this attribute by attribute in this document.
-Instead we've decided to try to include this in the data model which you can find in our Swagger GUI.
+We won't attempt to explain this attribute by attribute in this document.
+Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se).

 Successful queries will have a response code of 200 and give you a result set that consists of:
 1. Some meta data about your search such as number of hits and the time it took to execute the query and